Ridhwana/rails/guides/source/active_record_callbacks.md

 After reading this guide, you will know:

-* When certain events occur during the life of an Active Record object
+* When certain events occur during the life of an Active Record object.
 * How to create callback methods that respond to events in the object life cycle.
 * How to create special classes that encapsulate common behavior for your